truekas/PencilSharpener/README.md

 <img src="https://github.com/truekas/PencilSharpener/blob/main/src/2.png?raw=true" alt="2.png"/>

 Flip your laptop to its side with the charging port facing up and the pins still bridged.
-Plugin your device and push `esc + refresh + power` to enter the device recovery menu, then press `ctrl + d`.
+Plug in your device and push `esc + refresh + power` to enter the device recovery menu, then press `ctrl + d`.
 As soon as the screen goes black, press the keys to re-open the recovery menu.

 Insert your Sh1mmer USB and then choose to boot from it.
 You may get a `no valid image` error.
 If this happens, you need to re-flash the correct keys to the device using instructions in the [rolled keys](#fixing-rolled-keys) section.